Thoughtworks-SEA-Capability/tiger-training-ref-infra/ADR.md

+WEEK2-07#2022-09-07, Change locals application_ns_name in app-a
-WEEK2-05#2022-09-07, Add namespace "workload" and create resources based on new namespace [Apply eks and app-a] WEEK2-04#2022-09-07,
+WEEK2-06#2022-09-07, Change locals application_ns_name in eks from "application" to "workload" WEEK2-05#2022-09-07, Add namespace "workload" and create resources based on new namespace [Apply eks and app-a] WEEK2-04#2022-09-07,
 - Remove the old EKS private subnet from list